18020132/dao-duc-tung.github.io/src/pages/basic-skills/docker/publish-port/index.md

 In the _inter-communication_, Docker provides private networks for linking the containers so that the service in the container is not able to be accessed from outside Docker, but from the other Docker containers.

 In the _outer-communication_, the service in the container is available from anywhere, even outside the machine hosting Docker.

+This post will describe how to create the _outer-communication_ to chit chat between containers.

 ## Publish ports